-If you don't mind keeping your iPad in one spot, then a VGA adapter (for 30-pin Dock connector or for the new Lightning connector).
+If you don't mind keeping your iPad in one spot, then a VGA adapter (for 30-pin Dock connector or for Lightning connector).
 Apple has made four types of adapters – determine which one you need.
 Or, a document or USB camera might work for you.

 Apple TV is a small black box that can connect to a projector. iPad can mirror wirelessly to Apple TV using AirPlay.
 Apple TV only outputs HDMI.
 Your projector might not have HDMI input.
 If that's the case, you'll need an HDMI to VGA adapter like the Kanex ATVPRO.
 Read more about Apple TV in classrooms.

 If your Wi-Fi network won't cooperate with AirPlay, you should check out iTools.
-It's free software for Macintosh and Windows PCs that will mirror to a computer using your device's charge/sync cable. iTools is beta software and is buggy.
-It might not even work on your computer, and there is no help documentation.
+It's free software for Windows PCs that will mirror to a computer using your device's charge/sync cable. iTools Live Desktop feature is buggy and might not work on your computer, and there is no help documentation.